github/codeql/change-notes/1.24/analysis-javascript.md

 ## Changes to libraries

 * The predicates `RegExpTerm.getSuccessor` and `RegExpTerm.getPredecessor` have been changed to reflect textual, not operational, matching order.
 This only makes a difference in lookbehind assertions, which are operationally matched backwards.
 Previously, `getSuccessor` would mimick this, so in an assertion `(?<=ab)` the term `b` would be considered the predecessor, not the successor, of `a`.
 Textually, however, `a` is still matched before `b`, and this is the order we now follow.
+* `import.meta` expressions no longer result in a syntax error in JavaScript files.